PoseLib/PoseLib/README.md

 ## TODO:
-1. Add new solvers: ugp4l (Sweeney), 2d line-3d point solvers, radial p5p (Kukelova)
+1. Add new solvers: ugp4l (Sweeney), 2d line-3d point solvers
 2. Change upright solvers so that gravity is y-aligned (instead of z-aligned)
 3. Non-minimal solvers (maybe Nakano?)
 4. Weird bug with gp4ps and up2p which fail when compiled without -march=native on Ubuntu.
 Problem is that Matrix4d.Inverse() in Eigen does not play nice with -ffast-math (unless -march=native is active for some reason).